What is rheumatoid arthritis?

 - Request a parking space close to the office building, and a workspace close to the restroom or break room.

-- Sit down and make a list of the different ways you can work smarter, not harder, and ask for help if you need it.
+- Make a list of the different ways you can work smarter, not harder, and ask for help if you need it.

 On average, adults need about eight hours of sleep per night.
 If you can, a short, 20 to 30 minute daytime nap may help you feel more alert, energetic, and recharged.
 Try to avoid long naps during the day, as these can interfere with your regular sleep schedule.

 Large, high-fat, high-carbohydrate meals can make you feel tired and sluggish.
-Try a protein-packed breakfast and a light lunch, with a couple of healthy snacks to prevent hunger.
+Try a protein-packed breakfast and a light lunch, with a couple of healthy snacks throughout the day to prevent hunger.

-Assistive devices and easy-open packaging are being invented to help those who may have difficulty completing everyday tasks.
+Assistive devices and easy-open packaging are available to help those who may have difficulty completing everyday tasks.
 Some of these items include:

 - zipper pulls